See also 'Customer Information' for updates as we add them

 Update 20/03/2020 21:50 The Registrars at Powys when we spoke too them this morning had opted to reduce Wedding Ceremony size allowed to 10 guests.
 Options remain as below, but in addition are as follows: If you still wish to hold your wedding, the actual legal part of the Ceremony can only take place with ten guests in attendance.
 The other elements of the wedding such as the Photographs, the Welcome Drinks, the Banquet etc will all need to skip forward to a new date.(25/03/2020: this is now out of date):

-If it remains possible for you to still marry with ten guests or less present as on the original date of your wedding, then that is all we can now do.
+If it becomes possible for you to still marry with ten guests or less present on the original date of your wedding, then we will.
 If you do marry on your original date, and then postpone the Wedding Reception, you will need a Celebrant to create a "wedding ceremony" in which you will make vows again (but this time not the legal ones) witnessed by your wider friends and family.
-Here is a Celebrant: Helen Williams / Wedding & Family Celebrant - contact her on email@example.com / 07986 526732.
-Your decision is now not yours as to whether to hold your wedding now (with fewer guests) or to postpone in accordance with the advice below.
-You now do have to postpone your Wedding Reception and Party.(25/03/2020: this is now out of date):
+Here is a Celebrant: Helen Williams / Wedding & Family Celebrant - contact her on firstname.lastname@example.org / 07986 526732.
+Your decision is currently not yours as to whether to hold your wedding now (with fewer guests) or to postpone in accordance with the advice below.
+You now do have to postpone your Wedding Reception and Party

+Update 20/03/2020 18:30 (adjusted 11/5/2020) Dates 4-6 months ahead could try a wait and see approach.
 You may still be able to marry with a handful of guests on your original date and then have a Celebrant for all guests to attend a postponed Wedding Reception date later in 2020 or in 2021.
 This would allow you to have a repeat of the Wedding Ceremony but it would mean paying an extra fee to the Celebrant if you wanted this arrangement.
 Having a Celebrant not only "feels" like a traditional wedding ceremony - it IS "the ceremony" to celebrate your marriage, in which vows will be said, albeit not the legal ones, in front of all your friends and family.
-(25/03/2020: this remains current advice)

 Or you just get married on the new later date, booking the Registrar forward, and 'write-off' the original date.
-We were mainly moving the next two months dates forward but now anticipate weddings at least up to July will want to move.
-All weddings up to end June should act now to get priority on 2021 dates.
-(25/03/2020: this remains current advice)
+We were mainly moving the next two months dates forward but now anticipate weddings at least 3 months ahead will need to move.

-This means March, April, May and June weddings should contact us to arrange their new dates now.
-July 2020 weddings onwards at this stage can choose to wait in case things ease up a bit.
-Our phones may be a bit busy with so many date transfers going on all at once, are now not manned due to furloughing staff, so please also use the 'contact us' page to email your wedding planner direct if you cannot get through on the phone.
+Our phones are now not manned due to furloughing staff, so please also use the 'contact us' page to email your wedding planner direct if you cannot get through on the phone.
 Our chat service is also a quick way to speak to us if the phones are not answered promptly - but again if you persist you can get through!
-This weekend is going to be a bit chaotic and there may be a queue to change dates.
-(25/03/2020: this remains current advice)

-Update 23/03/2020 11:00 The Castle will remain closed until at least end of May 2020 but by then we should know more about when we can re-open.
-In real terms we are hoping the closure is only for 12 weeks as per Boris Johnson's current plans.
+Update 23/03/2020 11:00 (adjusted 11th May 2020): The Castle will remain closed until at least end of May July 2020 but by then we should know more about when we can re-open.
+We had hoped the closure was to be only for 12 weeks as per Boris Johnson's original stated plans.
 Of course, no one knows.
-This rules out weddings in April and May 2020, who should all postpone if they have not done so already.
-June is an unknown.
-July for all we know could be OK, though elderly guests may not wish to attend weddings (or be allowed to attend events).
-August we are hopeful about.
-However, we are reviewing this month by month and are informing all couples of their options in the event that this virus continues.
-For weddings in August and later, we are hoping that all this will be better understood by then.
-Optimists might plan for everywhere to be open again then or earlier.
-(25/03/2020: this remains current advice)
+We are reviewing this month by month and are informing all couples of their options in the event that this virus continues.

-JULY & AUGUST WEDDINGS: For now you probably do not need to postpone a July / August onwards date, as, for all we know, we could be open by then.
+Weddings four or more months ahead: For now you probably do not need to postpone a wedding four or more months ahead, as, for all we know, we could be open by then.
 You could be moving dates unnecessarily.
-August onwards (and optimists in July) should hold fire and see what happens in the next few weeks.
+Weddings four months ahead should hold fire and see what happens in the next few weeks.
 You can make a decision at any time to postpone and all postponements are free if due to coronavirus.
 Remember that once your wedding date is postponed, you may struggle to get back into an earlier date even with attractive Last Minute deals that may be available from suppliers.
 Once you have 'committed' yourself to a new date with all suppliers etc, you won't want to do it all again to get back to your original date.
-(25/03/2020: this remains current advice)

 Below written on 16/03/2020 - as much of this is now out of date I am crossing out sections that are now wrong.

 Moving a period of weddings (say 3 - 4 months' worth) into the same period next year was anticipated in our earlier comments and policy (which still apply).
 While we had been preparing for this as per the advisory notes below, should it become necessary, we had anticipated there would be a longer period of notice before any weddings had to be moved.
-Weddings do now NEED to be moved for April May, June and forward reserve dates pencilled in for July / Aug 2020 dates (which do not need to actually move yet, in case we are then open again).
-(25/03/2020: this remains current advice)
+Weddings do now NEED to be moved for April May, June dates up to 3 months ahead and forward reserve dates pencilled in for July / Aug 2020 dates 4-6 months ahead (latter do not need to actually move yet, in case we are then open again).

 As of 16/03/2020 13:00 hrs (updated 20/03/2020 20.15 hrs), we know of no cases of Coronavirus at Craig y Nos or in our immediate area of South Wales.
 All weddings and events are now suspended until further notice - basically until advised they can start again by the Government.
 Infections are on the rise in the UK, and the coronavirus is probably more widespread than tests have so far identified.
 People appear to be contagious before symptoms are known, and can be contagious for a period after they have recovered.
 (25/03/2020 this is now out of date - we do not know the situation in our area now).